 A few weeks ago, I decided to ask women writers on Twitter about money.
 I wanted to know how much they got paid per article, what they were asking for, and if there was any negotiation involved in their process.
 We know that women earn less than men pretty much as a rule, and we’re often told that at least some of that blame lies in our reluctance to negotiate, or to advocate for ourselves.
 But in an industry like freelance writing, where there is little transparency about what anyone is making, it can be nearly impossible to even open the conversation.
+How much do freelance writers make a year?
 What is a normal number, and how much of that is a result of negotiation?

 I simply don’t believe that women are as unpolished in the salary-commanding department as common business wisdom would have us believe.
 I think that we may be less aggressive when it comes to demanding certain things, and that many of us may need to overcome socially-ingrained cues to take a more passive role in the workplace, but I don’t think that means we don’t advocate for ourselves.
 And particularly in an industry where everyone is making something wildly different, and nothing is available to compare on Glassdoor, a fundamental key to that advocacy is knowing what the market rates even are.

 So I spoke to women to find out about their specific negotiation tactics, what they were making, and where they are in their writing careers.
 Unsurprisingly, nearly everyone who responded said that the key to their current rates was negotiation, and nearly all seemed to have worked up their rates slowly over the years, not unlike the gradual raises one might get as a staffer.
 This all pretty much echoes my experience, where every jump in per-article rates came from a distinct decision that I was raising my value, and the occasional decision to walk away from a project if it didn’t meet it.

 Condensed for (relative) brevity, my breakdown is something like this: